nmacbean/GEOG-G481-581/In-Class_Exercises/Introduction_to_the_simple_C_model.md

 ## Inputs to the model
 Inputs to the model (model "drivers" or "forcings") are litter and soil temperature and moisture and litterfall from leaves falling off trees (as well as turnover of dead wood):
-1. Litter input from leaf turnover (during senescence, as well as turnover of dead wood)
+1. Litter input from leaf turnover (during senescence, as well as turnover of dead wood) (units of gC/m2/dt)
-2. Temperature in the litter layer
+2. Temperature in the litter layer (units of degrees celcius)
-3. Moisture in the litter layer
+3. Moisture in the litter layer (volumetric water content - unitless between 0 and 1)
-4. Temperature in the soil layer
+4. Temperature in the soil layer (units of degrees celcius)
-5. Moisture in the soil layer
+5. Moisture in the soil layer (volumetric water content - unitless between 0 and 1)

 Input data are derived from a temperate deciduous forest site located in Denton Hill State Park in Pennsylvania (41.8N; -77.8W)